crag-h4k/personal-forensic-toolkit/README.md

 - Description

   - The Volatility Framework is a completely open collection of tools forthe extraction of digital artifacts from volatile memory (RAM) samples.
 It is useful in forensics analysis.
-The extraction techniques areperformed completely independent of the system being investigated but offer unprecedented visibility into the runtime state of the system.
+The extraction techniques are performed completely independent of the system being investigated but offer unprecedented visibility into the runtime state of the system.

     **[Source](http://manpages.ubuntu.com/manpages/cosmic/en/man1/volatility.1.html)*

 - Review

-  -
+  - Volatility is an extremely useful tool for analyzing memory captures.
+Volatility

 - Usage